Son Heung-min Goal Drought Has World Cup Rivals Probing South Korea

 - Houston Dynamo

-That matters because elite tournaments can turn on tiny shifts in confidence.
+Elite tournaments can turn on tiny shifts in confidence.
 A player who usually changes games with one run or one finish suddenly becomes the focus of defensive planning.
 For soccer fans in Houston, especially those who follow the Houston Dynamo, this is the kind of international storyline that shows how quickly perception changes at the top level.

 Why Son Heung-min's goal drought is getting attention

 Son has built his reputation on speed, sharp movement, and calm finishing in big moments.
-So when goals stop coming, even briefly, opponents notice.
+When goals stop coming, even briefly, opponents notice.
 Reports indicate that upcoming World Cup rivals are studying his recent dip in production and treating it as a sign that South Korea may be more manageable than usual in attack.

 Why it matters for Houston soccer fans